Lind-Project/lind-wasm/docs/internal/grates.md

 ## Stacking

 Stacking is the most common form of grate composition.
 Grates are arranged in a linear chain, and system calls flow through them sequentially.
+This is analogous to how output flows through a Unix pipeline from one process's stdio to another's stdout.
+Note that in a Unix pipeline, the output is often transformed in the process, including creating new emissions to stderr or other files.
+Similarly, a grate may pass system calls below (e.g., strace), may transform them (e.g., a file encryption grate), omit them (e.g., seccomp), perform different calls (e.g., a network filesystem), etc. in whatever means it has been designed to do.

 When a system call reaches a grate in a stack, the grate may choose one of the following behaviors: